MattB859/MS3-Book-Hub/README.md

 -   ### Returning Visitor Goals

     - As a Returning Visitor, I want to log in and see my reviews.
-    - As a Returning Visitor, I want to see if there are any newly added books to review.
+    - As a Returning Visitor, I want to see a good selection of books available to review.
-    - As a Returning Visitor, I want to be able to edit and delete my reviews.
     - As a Returning Visitor, I want to see reviews posted by other users.

 -   ### Frequent User Goals

-    - As a Frequent User, I want to log into my account and read all the lastest reviews.
+    - As a Frequent User, I want to log into my account and see on what date the reviews were posted.
     - As a Frequent User, I want to add new reviews.
     - As a Frequent User, I want to see which books are the best to buy based on good or bad reviews from other users.
     - As a Frequent User, I want to edit and delete my reviews when necessary.
     - As a Frequent User, I want my reviews to be safe and secure.
-    - As a Frequent User, I want to see the dates for all reviews so I can determine when each review was made.
+    - As a Frequent User, I want to see the names of each user who post and leave reviews

 -   ### Site Owner Goals